HSBC Bank Uruguay

-HSBC Bank Uruguay S.A. is the principal HSBC operating company in Uruguay.
-It is the fifth-largest bank in the country, it provided a full range of banking and financial products and services, including commercial, consumer and corporate banking.
+HSBC Bank Uruguay S.A. was the principal HSBC operating company in Uruguay.
+As of 2025 It was the fifth-largest bank in the country, it provided a full range of banking and financial products and services, including commercial, consumer and corporate banking.

 History

 HSBC began its operations in Uruguay in 2000, marking the start of a period of steady growth within the local financial market.
 Initially, the bank employed around 60 people, a number that has since grown significantly, now exceeding 260 team members.

 In 2023, the bank inaugurated a new headquarters in Montevideo, designed with an innovative layout and a business model that departs from traditional banking practices.
 This transformation was driven by internal workplace trends and customer feedback, aiming to deliver a more efficient and personalized banking experience.

 Sale of HSBC operation in Uruguay in 2025

 In 2025, HSBC Latin America announced the sale of its Uruguayan operations to the Brazilian bank BTG Pactual for US$175 million.
 By the end of 2024, HSBC Uruguay operated five branches across the country, managed total assets of US$1.8 billion, and maintained a loan portfolio valued at US$1.1 billion.